gpersistence/tstop/python/persistence/README.md

-# Tool Suite for Exploring Learning Techniques on Time Varying Data
+# TS-TOP: Tool Suite for Exploring Topology and Learning Techniques on Time Varying Data

 This directory contains a suite of tools used to explore methods of machine learning using time varying data, including Topological